thedaviddias/bfdes.in/posts/create-a-class.md

 It is difficult to verify the usefulness of applying utility-theory in this context mainly because of the lack of in-game weapon data.
 At the time of writing this article, most weapon data [reported online](https://www.reddit.com/r/modernwarfare/comments/dslu8z/modern_warfare_2019_weapon_damage_guide_excel) has been obtained experimentally and is far from being exhaustive.

-Additionally, to a small degree, it is thought that modifications do not have independent effects, which makes it harder to derive raw weapon data from experiments.
+Additionally, recall that modifications do not have independent effects; this makes it harder to determine raw weapon data from experiments.